pthread_mutexattr_getrobust, pthread_mutexattr_setrobust — get and set the robustness attribute of a mutex attributes object

 mutex when the owning thread dies without unlocking the

 mutex.
-The following values are valid for robustness
+The following values are valid for robustness:

-This is the default value for a mutex attributes
+PTHREAD_MUTEX_STALLEDThis is the default value for a mutex attributes

 object.
-If a mutex is initialized with the PTHREAD_MUTEX_STALLED
+If a mutex is initialized with the PTHREAD_MUTEX_STALLED attribute and

 its owner dies without unlocking it, the mutex remains